shaoxiawjc/shaoxiawjc/README.md

 ## 😊 Hi, I'm Wu Jinchao!
 You can also call me Shaoxia ☀️

-* 🎓 A freshman majoring in Computer Science at Fuzhou University
+* 🎓 A sophomore majoring in Computer Science at Fuzhou University
 * 💻 Java language enthusiast ❤️, and just starting to explore AI 🙏
 * 📧 Contact me at: [wjc2800@163.com](mailto:wjc2800@163.com)